XeroAPI/xero-ruby/docs/files/FilesApi.md

   page: 2, # Integer | number of records to skip for pagination

-  sort: 'CreatedDateUTC DESC' # String | values to sort by }
+  sort: 'CreatedDateUTC', # String | values to sort by

+  direction: 'ASC' # String | sort direction
+}

 begin